 Open charcoal capsules, and combine with all other ingredients in a glass container.
 PLEASE DO NOT USE PLASTIC OR METAL!
 This toothpaste will pull the toxins out of the metal or plastic, and will not be suitable to use anymore.

-Mix together with a wood or rubber spoon, and store in a cool dark place.
+Mix together with a wood, silicone, or rubber spoon, and store in a cool dark place.
 I store mine in a bathroom drawer.

 Dab your toothbrush in the paste until you get your preferred amount of toothpaste on the brush.

 If you have never used this type of toothpaste, it will take a few brushing sessions to get used to the taste.
 It has a lovely mint/clove taste, but it isn’t nearly as sweet as most store bought toothpastes.
 There is also a little salty element that is a bit different tasting at first.

 After using this for a while, I unexpectedly stayed over at a relative’s house, and had to use regular toothpaste, and was quite disgusted by the sickeningly sweet quality of it.
 Ugh!

 - 1 Tablespoons softened or melted coconut oil